rakeshbabu23/timers/README.md

 - The history log will only store completed timers.

 ### Customizable Alerts
-- Only halfway alerts (50%) are supported.
+- Both halfway alerts (50%) and completed timers alerts are supported.

 ### Navigation
 - The application consists of three screens: